scirauqui/ENTERPRISE-NETWORK/README.md

 This repository refers to an enterprise network simulation using Cisco Packet Tracer.
 The main objective of this project was to design a secure network by separating departments, providing automatic IP allocation, implementing dynamic routing and efficient addressing.
 It also offers controlled connectivity, default routes and access control lists, as well as network addresses translation.

 Scalability was another key design objective.
-This network architecture allows the enterprise to add new departments and or/hosts if needed with minimal configuration changes.
-It can be easily done due to the segmentation of the company into different departments, de reduction of the IP address waste and automatic IP allocation.
+This network architecture allows the enterprise to add new departments and/or hosts if needed with minimal configuration changes.
+This can be done easily due to the segmentation of the company into different departments, reduced IP address waste and automatic IP allocation.

 <img width="900" height="627" alt="image" src="https://github.com/user-attachments/assets/bea50eaf-b711-468f-944b-c69ceccaef7d" />